 Lower Thames Crossing

-We’re working with Highways England to build advocacy for the £8bn project across Parliament, Business, Local Government and Supply Chain stakeholders.
+We’re working with National Highways to build advocacy for this £8bn project across Parliament, Business, Local Government and Supply Chain stakeholders.

 Cambridgeshire Autonomous Metro

 We led local, political and business engagement to build advocacy for the CAM, a £4bn project intended to transform the Cambridgeshire and Peterborough region.